APRAKU PSYCHIATRY

 Do you offer free consultations?

-Unfortunately, due to the volume of patients, we are unable to offer free consultations.
-The only route to become a new patient at our practice is to schedule an appointment for an initial evaluation.
-However, you are welcome to get in touch with us by email to clarify anything before booking.
+Unfortunately, due to the volume of patients, the practice is unable to offer free consultations.
+The only route to become a new patient is to schedule an appointment for an initial psychiatric evaluation.
+However, you are welcome to first get in touch by email to ask questions before booking.

 When will my card be charged?

-New patients are requested to provide valid payment details when booking their initial evaluation.
+New patients are requested to provide valid payment details when scheduling their initial evaluation.
 These payment details are vaulted securely by our payments processor.
 Your card will be charged after each appointment according to the prevailing fees schedule.
-In advance of each appointment, we pre-authorize the card to ensure that the payment details are valid.
+In addition, in advance of each appointment, your card may be pre-authorized to ensure that your payment details are valid.
 This pre-authorization is not a charge, but instead reserves an amount on your card that can be charged after the appointment.
-If we are unable to pre-authorize the card we will notify you as we may need to cancel the appointment.

 Services-Related Questions

-For patients, the pros are obvious.
-You can seek care at a time and place that's convenient to you.
+Patients can seek care at a time and place that's convenient to them (as long as it's in the right state).
 Forget about a stressful, time-consuming trip and the potential awkwardness of a psychiatrist's waiting room.
 Just grab your mobile or laptop to connect with your doctor.
-You don't even need to get out of bed!

-We treat a wide range of psychiatric issues facing adults.
-Common issues include depression, anxiety, bipolar disorder and obsessive compulsive disorder.
-We also give guidance for mental health concerns related to life transitions, attention difficulties, mood swings, anger, traumatic events and problematic eating.
+The practice treats a wide range of psychiatric concerns facing adults.
+Common issues include depression, anxiety, bipolar disorder, obsessive compulsive disorder and post-traumatic stress disorder.
+We also give guidance for mental health concerns related to life transitions, attention difficulties, mood swings, anger and problematic eating.

 Do you treat attention disorders (e.g. ADHD)?

 Yes, but with two caveats.
-First, a definitive diagnosis of attention disorders such as ADHD may require an in-depth neuropsychological evaluation, which we do not provide.
-Second, first-line treatment of ADHD often includes controlled substances, which we do not prescribe.
-Nevertheless, if you are open to alternative treatments, we would be glad to see you for an evaluation.
+First, a definitive diagnosis of attention disorders such as ADHD may require an in-depth neuropsychological evaluation, which we do not provide, but if necessary we are able to refer you to someone who does.
+Second, first-line treatment of ADHD often includes medications that are controlled substances, which we do not prescribe.
+Nevertheless, certain non-controlled medications can be indicated for ADHD treatment, and if you are open to these treatments we would be glad to see you for an evaluation.

 Questions About Psychiatrists